Hearwindsaying/Colvillea/README.md

  * doxygen

 Doxygen could be used to generate documents.
 Please refer to `\docs\doxyfile` for doxygen inputs.
 Note that we should add doxygen to continuous integration and hosting API documents in the future.

+### Building the Code
+After cloning the repository and resolving dependencies above, **Colvillea** could be built from Windows 10/11 with MSVC compiler supporting CUDA 11+ and C++17.
+So start with CMake and good luck!

+## Docs
+See also `docs\` or the documentation.

 ## References
 [NVIDIA OptiX](https://developer.nvidia.com/optix)